For many years I’ve classified myself as a Visual Mapper.

 The thing is; the graphical frameworks we view within examples of mind maps and associated outputs such as TheBrain and a recent and brilliant product named Thortspace ( I call it TS as I spell it wrong all the time) seems to be how the brain functions.

-TheBrain has been around for 20+ years and has developed into a polished professional product service.
+TheBrain software has been around for 20+ years and has developed into a polished professional product service.
 The developer of TheBrain; The Brain Technologies, has corporate backing and use.

 The Brain is a systematic graphical framework of hierarchical and associative knowledge mapping and management functions and capabilities.